 “Fascinating” (Paul Polman, CEO Unilever).
 “Indispensable” (Michael Kobori, VP Levi Strauss).
-“Highly Recommended” (Maureen Hart, ISSP).
+“Highly recommended” (Maureen Hart, ISSP).
 “Prepare to change the way you think about change” (John Elkington)

 This book has also drawn praise from leaders and experts, including Unilever CEO Paul Polman, German social scientist Ortwin Renn, former African Union Commissioner Bience Gawanas, and green business guru Joel Makower, among many others.

 Publisher’s Weekly called it “a shrewd and discerning look at systemic change” that was “insightful” and “particularly valuable” — both for making change happen and dealing with daily work life.
-Scroll down to see reviews.

 Available in paperback, e-book, and audio format.